 - Your employer did not take proper actions to protect you and other workers from asbestos exposure.
 If your company did not perform risk assessments, did not provide safety equipment, and/or had no policies regarding safe handling of asbestos, these would be convincing proof.

+Can you claim for being exposed to asbestos?
 If you think you were exposed to asbestos, it is critical to assess how much and for how long.
 If you were exposed only for a few hours or days, your risk of developing mesothelioma is low.
 But if you were exposed to asbestos at high levels for months or years, the odds of getting mesothelioma is higher.

 Below are some key tips to protect your health: